dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

   Assigning ``first`` to the label key of ``priority-box`` ensures that the first element from each sub-list of ``$priority-items`` (the string) is used as the label for the appropriate item.
-Thus, the first button in priority box is labeled “Low”.
+Thus, the first button in priority box is labeled "Low".

 - The *value key* is a function which is passed an entry and returns the logical value of the entry.